 The Quality of Life Research Group has a broad focus on enhancing health and well-being across the lifespan.
 The group has three key themes:

-This includes the development, psychometric evaluation and clinical interpretation of health–related quality of life (HRQoL) instruments (cystic fibrosis, lupus, inflammatory bowel disease, obesity) and measures of emotional functioning.
+This includes the development, psychometric evaluation and clinical interpretation of health–related quality of life (HRQoL) instruments (cystic fibrosis, lupus, inflammatory bowel disease and obesity).
 For example:

 Janice Abbott leads international programmes of work in HRQoL measurement in cystic fibrosis and working with East Lancashire NHS Trust, has developed the first HRQoL instrument in systemic lupus erythematosus informed by service users (LupusQoL).
-The instrument is translated into more than 80 languages and is being used in international clinical trials.
-A multi-centre study, funded by Arthritis UK, is underway to further evaluate the sensitivity to change of the LupusQoL allowing clear interpretation of the instrument to guide decision making by end users.
+The instrument is translated into more than 90 languages and is being used in international clinical trials.
+A multi-centre study, funded by Arthritis UK, has evaluated the sensitivity to change of the LupusQoL allowing clear interpretation of the instrument to guide decision making by end users.

 Janice Abbott’s work has included cross sectional and longitudinal programmes of work in cystic fibrosis, modelling the demographic, clinical and coping variables associated with HRQoL.
-She has recently published two landmark papers establishing (1) that aspects of patient-reported HRQoL serve as prognostic measures of survival beyond a number of previously known factors in cystic fibrosis and (2) the first longitudinal HRQoL data for cystic fibrosis that assesses the natural progression of HRQoL reporting over many years, providing a benchmark to inform data interpretation and clinical relevance.
-Additionally, Janice is co-leading the UK arm of cystic fibrosis International Anxiety and Depression Epidemiological Study (TIDES) (funded by Liverpool Broad Green NHS Trust and the UK Cystic Fibrosis Trust), with 39 UK Cystic Fibrosis Units participating.
+She has published landmark papers establishing (1) that aspects of patient-reported HRQoL serve as prognostic measures of survival beyond a number of previously known factors in cystic fibrosis and (2) the first longitudinal HRQoL data for cystic fibrosis that assesses the natural progression of HRQoL reporting over many years, providing a benchmark to inform data interpretation and clinical relevance.
+Additionally, Janice co-led the UK arm of cystic fibrosis International Anxiety and Depression Epidemiological Study (TIDES) (funded by Liverpool Broad Green NHS Trust and the UK Cystic Fibrosis Trust), in which 39 UK Cystic Fibrosis Units participated.
+The international results of this work enabled the production and implementation of international guidelines for mental health screening in cystic fibrosis (screening for depression and anxiety in patients and their caregivers).

 Ensuring that a new medicine improves or maintains a person’s quality of life is important.
 Janice Abbott’s longstanding collaborative relationship with health professionals and service users has enabled the development of two patient-reported, quality of life instruments (CFQoL, LupusQoL), and allowed service users a voice in their healthcare.